Updated: Nov 16

 Where adding a second dog could make a difference is if a dog developed separation anxiety after the loss of a companion dog.
 Grief and loneliness in that situation may be tempered or even resolved with getting another dog.

-However, there is no guarantee that the new dog being brought into the household will be seen by the traumatized dog as comforting.
+However, there is no guarantee that the traumatized dog will see the new dog being brought into the household as comforting.
 It would be a bit like a person grieving the loss of a friend or family member, and someone bringing a random person in to fill that loss.
 If it’s the right person and you click it could help.
 If you don’t develop feelings for that person it might make things worse.

 The best reason for adding a second dog to the family